enriqc3/CMPS-3240-Benchmarking/README.md

 * `fdot` - an operation called dot product.
 The prefix `f` indicates it is meant for single-precision floating point values.
 Element-wise, it multiplies Xi and Yi, and cummulatively sums the result.
 Unlike the other operations, it returns a scalar.
 It is a linear cost operation.
 Carrying out an fdot operation with two large arrays will test the floating point multiplication operations of a processor.
 * `dgemm` - an operation called Double Precision Generic Matrix Multiplication (DGEMM).
 It performs a very specific linear algebra operation called a matrix multiplication.
 Not only does it test floating point operations, it has many rereferences of the same index and (unlike the other operations) should test the processor's cache as well.
 This is a polynomial n^2 cost operation.

 Study `myblas.c` before proceeding.
 When you have a general understanding of what's going on, proceed.
-The idea for this lab is to create test programs for each of these operations that will initialize the appropriate inputs of a *very* arbitrary size.
+The idea for this lab is to create test programs for each of these operations that will initialize the appropriate inputs of a *very* large size.
 So large that it will test the performance of a processor.
 Take a look at `test_iaxpy.c`.
 It initializes variables to carry out an AXPY operation:

 ```c
     // Vector is size arg[1] x 1